Dolores's interest in fashion history dates from her teenage years when vintage apparel was widely available in thrift stores.

 The Social Significance of Black Clothing

-For over 500 years, wearing black signified bereavement.
-In Europe and America, black was the color of mourning, worn at funerals and for some time after the death of a loved one.
+For over 500 years, wearing black signified bereavement in Europe and America, as it was worn at funerals and for some time after the death of a loved one.
 Originally a custom for royalty and aristocracy who were experiencing grief, mourning dress eventually became a fashion statement worn by people who wished to imitate the elite.

-In the mid 20th century, beatniks in the United States wore black to separate themselves from the herd, as a sort of counterculture trademark.
-More recently, certain groups of young people wore black to distinguish themselves as Goths.
+In the mid-20th century, beatniks in the United States wore black to separate themselves from the herd, as a sort of counterculture trademark.
+In the late 20th century certain groups of young people wore black to distinguish themselves as Goths.

 Black clothing has long been associated with the clergy and asceticism.

-And Johnny Cash called himself The Man in Black in a song in which he claims to wear black for political and social reasons, for the poor, and people living troubled lives.
+And Johnny Cash called himself The Man in Black in which he claims to wear black for political and social reasons, for the poor, and people living troubled lives.

 Mourning Dress for the Elite in the Middle Ages

 During the Middle Ages, royalty and the aristocracy wore mourning dress during periods of bereavement.
-Mourning dress was regulated by sumptuary law and strict protocol was observed in the kind of clothing worn at funerals and following the death of people in high social position.
+Mourning dress was regulated by sumptuary law and strict protocol was observed in the kind of clothing worn at funerals and following the death of people who occupied a high social status.

 In times of national mourning following the death of a sovereign, important figures wore black for specific time periods to formal events, in public, and in the company of royalty.

-As the Western European economy created new wealth for the merchant class, the ability to afford expensive fabrics and fashions was no longer limited to the aristocracy.
+As the Western European economy created new wealth for the merchant class, the ability to afford expensive fabric and fashion were no longer limited to the aristocracy.